Cascadia Meadows Amenities

 • Meeting Hall

-Just a few hundred yards from Puget Sound, the church offers much more than just a ceremony space.
-With three bathrooms, a full kitchen, meeting hall, and easy onsite parking for all of your guests, it has everything you think a church built in the woods in 1964 would have, including character.
+Just a few hundred yards from Puget Sound, Cascadia Meadows offers much more than just a ceremony space.
+The Little Brown Church has three bathrooms, a full kitchen, meeting hall, and easy onsite parking for all of your guests.
+It has everything you think a church built in the woods in 1964 would have, including character.
 Both the sanctuary and meeting hall have projectors that can be easily hooked up to your laptop as well as excellent sound systems with microphones and the ability to connect wirelessly to your phone.